Quantum mechanical rules for observed observers and the consistency of quantum theory

+The argument presented here is applicable to any processes where such measurements are performed and to any deduction based on the predictions of observers for an event after they have suffered such a measurement, implying that conclusions based upon such deductions are not warranted.
+I will, however, give a more detailed explanation of how the argument applies to the FR thought experiment, which served as the original motivation for this work, and demonstrate that the completion of the quantum mechanical rules proposed here eliminates the inconsistency.
+I stress that this is not a ``refutation" of FR's argument, which solidly relies on a set of assumptions and remains logically valid.
+It rather complements FR's work by making a (required by quantum mechanics, I argue) modification in their assumptions, which lifts the inconsistency.

+{{\bf Basic approach}}: I start by declaring that the approach taken in this work relies on strictly unitary evolution of states and on the standard definition of measurement as entanglement between observer and observed system \cite{Hepp}.
+Unitary evolution is the only one compatible with relativistic quantum mechanics and quantum field theory, and, upon proper interpretation, can account for all observed phenomena.

+In this approach, there is no fundamental concept of state collapse, and the ensuing certainty of observers about their observation outcomes is encoded in the entanglement between their state and the state of the measured system.
+After the measurement, the full state becomes a superposition of orthogonal components, each consisting of the state of the observer having observed a particular outcome entangled with the eigenstate of the measured system in that outcome.
+The full system still represents an observer being certain about the outcome of the measurement, as each orthogonal component shares this property (we may say that the full state is an eigenstate of the ``certainty operator").

+This approach is essentially equivalent to a ``many worlds" interpretation, as each orthogonal component of the state can be considered as a different ``branch" of the universe.
+This interpretation is consistent but not strictly needed: under normal circumstances the orthogonal components are `superselected'; that is, no transition between them can occur, and thus no physical process can reveal the presence of other branches to an observer in one of them.
+Other branches are, therefore, epistemologically irrelevant.
+However, measurements of observers in linear combinations of macroscopic states (``cat" measurements) explicitly induce transitions between the branches, lifting the superselection property and rendering the many worlds interpretation less useful (one may say that branches of the world recombine and mix).

+At any rate, the unitary evolution approach is incompatible with other alternative interpretations, such as QBism, and I will have nothing to say about such interpretations.

+{{\bf The basic argument}}: The argument will be formulated in terms of pure states, but can easily be extended to ensembles of states (density matrices).

-I will consider the ``Wigner's friend'' situation in its simplest: a system consisting of a spin half $S$ and two observers, whom, contrary to prevailing convention, I will think of as Alex ($A$) and Barbara ($\bf B$). $A$ can perform measurements on $S$, but $\bf B$ can also perform measurements on $A$, and with respect to states that are superpositions of distinct macroscopic (cognitive) states of $A$.
-I will call such states ``Cat'' states (a standard term), and such measurements ``catalytic'' measurements (perhaps less standard).
+Consider the Wigner's friend situation in its simplest: a system consisting of a spin-half $S$ and two observers $A$ and $\rm B$ (whom, since they engage in types of measurements in which Alice and Bob never did, I prefer to think of as Alex and Barbara). $A$ can perform measurements on $S$, but $\rm B$ can also perform measurements on $A$, and with respect to states that are superpositions of distinct macroscopic (cognitive) states of $A$.
+I will call such states ``cat'' states (a standard term), and such measurements ``cat" measurements.